Crop Monitor for AMIS

 United States Outlook

-The May outlook indicates probable above-average precipitation across the central and southern Great Plains towards the Mid-Atlantic region, plus an area over Minnesota.
-Conversely, below-average precipitation is possible over New Mexico and Florida.
-During the same time, temperatures are likely to be above-average in the southern Great Plains into the Southeast and up into the eastern Midwest and New England.
+The June outlook indicates probable above-average precipitation across the central and southern Great Plains towards the Southeast region, with additional areas of likely above-average precipitation in the Northeast and the Pacific Northwest.
+Conversely, below-average precipitation is likely over the northern Rockies and the northern Great Plains.
+During the same time, temperatures are likely to be above-average across the western half of the country reaching into the far northeast and into the far southeast.